SchwarzIT/onyx/.changeset/dirty-lamps-own.md

 "sit-onyx": minor
 ---

-feat(OnyxInput): allow to manage `showPassword` state outside of the component
+feat(OnyxInput): support new v-model `showPassword` to control the show password state when used with `type="password"`